island-lang/island-lang.github.io/README.md

 The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.

 A new form of declarative programming, called **knowledge-driven programming**, is introduced.
-It is currently a part of an ongoing experimental design process and may eventually become fully assimilated into the core of the language, or a separate, future one, once it becomes sufficiently mature.
+It is currently a part of an ongoing experimental design process and may eventually become fully assimilated into the core of the language, or branch out to a separate, future one, once it becomes sufficiently mature.

 [TOC]
 # Introduction